Subgradient Regularized Multivariate Convex Regression at Scale: Introduction

 Convex regression is widely used in economics, operations research, statistical learning and engineering applications.
 In economics applications, for example, convexity/concavity arise in modeling utility and production functions, consumer preferences~\cite{varian1982nonparametric,johnson2018shape}, among others.
 In some stochastic optimization problems, value functions are taken to be convex~\cite{shapiro2009lectures}.
 See also the works of~\cite{hannah2013multivariate,wang2013estimating,balazs2016convex} for other important applications of convex regression.

-Statistical methodology underlying convex regression has been investigated by several authors~\cite{seijo2011nonparametric,lim2012consistency,balazs2016convex,han2016multivariate,han2019convergence,kur2019optimality}.
-More recently, to realize the full potential of such methods in statistics/data science practice there is a growing interest in developing efficient algorithms for this problem--see for e.g.~\cite{mazumder2018computational,aybat2016parallelizable,bertsimas2021sparse,lin2020efficient}---the focus of the current paper is to further advance the computational frontiers of convex regression.
+There is a rich body of work in statistics studying different (statistical) methodological aspects of convex regression~\cite{seijo2011nonparametric,lim2012consistency,balazs2016convex,han2016multivariate,han2019convergence,kur2019optimality}.
+However, the challenges associated with computing the convex regression estimator limit our empirical understanding of this estimator and its usage in practice.
+More recently, there is a growing interest in developing efficient algorithms for this optimization problem---see for e.g.~\cite{mazumder2018computational,aybat2016parallelizable,bertsimas2021sparse,lin2020efficient}.
+The focus of the current paper is to further advance the computational frontiers of convex regression.